White Island eruption: Identities of two people still on the island revealed

 As well as the identities of those two people still on the island, police have also officially confirmed the death of Barbara Hollander, 49, and Richard "Rick" Elzer, 32.

+Elzer's partner, Karla Mathews, also died in the eruption.
+A friend of theirs, Jason Griffiths, survived the eruption, but later died in hospital.

+The trio were passengers on the Ovation of the Seas cruise ship and had been on the cruise with six other friends who had chosen not to go on the White Island tour that day.

-Hollander, listed as a US citizen but who is an Australian permanent resident, is the mother of teenage brothers Berend "Ben" Hollander, 16, and Matthew Hollander, 13.
+Barbara Hollander, listed as a US citizen but who is an Australian permanent resident, is the mother of teenage brothers Berend "Ben" Hollander, 16, and Matthew Hollander, 13.

 Matthew is the youngest person to have been killed in the eruption.